 The login screen should display a message beneath the username/password input field.
 For example, if you have network connectivity and provide the wrong credentials, you will be told that either your username or password is incorrect.

-To troubleshoot networking at this point, you have to jump to a virtual terminal (only enabled on dev machines) by using Ctrl+Alt+F2 and entering the shared user password that you optionally set as part of the build process.
-If you did not set this field, you will not be able to debug networking and should plug into Ethernet at your earliest convenience.
+To troubleshoot networking at this point, you have to jump to a virtual terminal (only enabled on dev machines) by using Ctrl+Alt+F2 (you might need to use the shared user password that to login if you set it).

-If you are able to log in to the virtual terminal, reconfigure the networking service (sudo initctl restart flimflam).
+If you are able to log in to the virtual terminal, reconfigure the networking service (sudo restart shill).
 Note: If you are having trouble with wireless, just plug in an Ethernet cable.
 It is much easier to troubleshoot a networking issue once you have logged in.

 What are the shortcut keys?

-To get a visual overlay of shortcut keys available, hit F8 and then hold modifier keys like Ctrl, Alt, and Shift to see the associated hotkeys.
+To get a visual overlay, hit Ctrl-Alt-/ and then hold modifier keys like Ctrl, Alt, and Shift to see the associated hotkeys.

 Most browser shortcuts also apply: http://www.google.com/support/chrome/bin/answer.py?hl=en&answer=95743